-Certain Amazonian plant species among its many utilities that ethnobotany mentions, is its use as medicinal plants that have been used by the inhabitants of this region since time immemorial and, thanks to the studies of various researchers, it has become known and valued for a proper use of them (Duke & Vasquez, 1994)
+Certain Amazonian plant species among its many utilities that ethnobotany mentions, is its use as medicinal plants that have been used by the inhabitants of this region since time immemorial and, thanks to the studies of various researchers, it has become known and valued for a proper use of them Duke & Vasquez (1994).
 The town of Tamshiyacu is the capital of the district of Sargento Lores in the Loreto Region and its primary forests belong for the most part to the Tamshiyacu - Tahuayo Communal Regional Conservation Area of Peru (ACR CTT).
-Located in zone 18 of the UTM projection system, between coordinates 680 075 E, 9 528 176 N and 768 162 E, 9 444 073 N. It has an area of four hundred twenty thousand and eighty hectares with two thousand five hundred square meters (420,080, 25 ha), (Gobierno Regional de Loreto, 2011); (Shoobridge, et al., 2004).

-The antioxidant activity is considered as the sequestration of free radicals, which are found in excess, in the human organism they are considered to cause various pathologies that include aging, cancer, arteriosclerosis and other diseases in humans, (Ibarra et al., 2011).
-The main organic molecules provided by the plant species that manage to sequester these free radicals are mainly phenolic compounds, some alkaloids and vitamins A, E and C, (Coronado, et al., 2015).
+Located in zone 18 of the UTM projection system, between coordinates 680 075 E, 9 528 176 N and 768 162 E, 9 444 073 N. It has an area of four hundred twenty thousand and eighty hectares with two thousand five hundred square meters (420,080, 25 ha), Gobierno Regional de Loreto, (2011); Shoobridge, et al., (2004).
+The antioxidant activity is considered to cause various pathologies that include aging, cancer, atherosclerosis and other diseases in humans, Ibarra et al., (2011).
+The main organic molecules provided by the plant species that manage to sequester these free radicals are mainly phenolic compounds, some alkaloids and vitamins A, E and C, Coronado, et al., (2015).
+The objective of the present study was to perform the evaluation of the antioxidant activity of the foliar samples of 31 plant species of the Amazonian forest of the Tamshiyacu locality and to select the three best with high activity,

-1 National University of the Peruvian Amazon, Iquitos Peru.
+&lt;sup>1 National University of the Peruvian Amazon, Iquitos Peru.
 E-mail: doegato@tmail.com.
-Cel.: 998741535; Av.
-Augusto Freyre 632 Iquitos-Perú.